|Distance||424 miles (684 km)|

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Travel between Paris, France and Munich, Germany by train is: Restricted.
+Travel between Paris, France and Munich, Germany by train is: Partially open.

 Conditions of entry:

-The information above was last checked on 6/17/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Munich from Paris before traveling.
+The information above was last checked on 9/25/21.
+Remember to review the latest COVID-19 travel safety regulations for your train between Paris and Munich as this information can change.